Don Williams

-Donald Ray Williams (May 27, 1939 – September 8, 2017) was an American country singer, songwriter, and 2010 inductee into the Country Music Hall of Fame.
-He began his solo career in 1971, singing popular ballads and amassing seventeen number one country hits.
+Donald Ray Williams (May 27, 1939 – September 8, 2017) was an American country music singer, songwriter, and 2010 inductee into the Country Music Hall of Fame.
+He began his solo career in 1971, singing popular ballads and amassing 17 number-one country hits.
 His straightforward yet smooth bass-baritone voice, soft tones, and imposing build earned him the nickname "The Gentle Giant".
 In 1975, Williams starred in a movie with Burt Reynolds and Jerry Reed called W.W. and the Dixie Dancekings.

 Williams has had a strong influence over a variety of performers of different genres.
-His songs have been recorded by singers such as Johnny Cash, Eric Clapton, Juice Newton, Claude Russell Bridges, Lefty Frizzell, Josh Turner, Sonny James, Alison Krauss, Billy Dean, Charley Pride, Kenny Rogers, Lambchop, Alan Jackson, Tomeu Penya, Telly Savalas, Waylon Jennings, Pete Townshend, and Tortoise with Bonnie "Prince" Billy.
-His music is also popular internationally, including in the UK, Australia, New Zealand, Ireland, Ukraine, India, Ethiopia, Cameroon, Nigeria, Ghana, Kenya, Malawi, South Africa, Sierra Leone,Tanzania,Uganda,Zambia, Namibia and Zimbabwe.
+His songs have been recorded by singers such as Johnny Cash, Eric Clapton, Ray Scott, Juice Newton, Leon Russell, Lefty Frizzell, Josh Turner, Sonny James, Alison Krauss, Billy Dean, Charley Pride, Kenny Rogers, Lambchop, Alan Jackson, Tomeu Penya, Telly Savalas, Waylon Jennings, Pete Townshend, and Tortoise with Bonnie "Prince" Billy.
+His music is also popular internationally, including in the UK, Australia, New Zealand, Ireland, Ukraine, India, Ethiopia, Cameroon, Nigeria, Ghana, Kenya, Malawi, South Africa, Sierra Leone, Tanzania, Uganda, Zambia, Namibia, and Zimbabwe.
 In 2010, the Country Music Association inducted Don Williams into the Country Music Hall of Fame.

 Early years

-Williams was born, the youngest of three sons, on May 27, 1939, in Floydada, Texas, United States.
+Williams was born the youngest of three sons, on May 27, 1939, in Floydada, Texas, United States.
 His parents were Loveta Mae (née Lambert; 1914 – 2007) and James Andrew "Jim" Williams (1898 – 1982).
 He grew up in Portland, Texas, and graduated from Gregory-Portland High School in 1958.
 After Williams' parents divorced, Loveta Williams remarried, first to Chester Lang and then to Robert Bevers.

 On July 20, 1963, Williams' eldest brother Kenneth died from electrocution when he accidentally touched a live wire.
 He was 29 years old.

 Prior to forming the folk-pop group Pozo-Seco Singers, Williams served with the United States Army Security Agency for two years.
-After an honorable discharge, he worked various odd jobs in order to support himself and his family.
+After an honorable discharge, he worked various odd jobs to support his family and himself.

-It was with the group the Pozo-Seco Singers that Williams, alongside Susan Taylor and Lofton Cline, recorded several records for Columbia Records.
+With the Pozo-Seco Singers, Williams, alongside Susan Taylor and Lofton Cline, recorded several records for Columbia Records.
 He remained with the group until 1969; it disbanded the following year.